matthieuauger/matth-dev/src/pages/index.md

   section_id: intro
   component: Intro
   content: Hi, my name is Matthieu.
 This blog is a simple view of my thoughts, definitions
-    and mental models that help me apprehend the world
+    and mental models that help me apprehend the world.
   actions: []
 menus:
   main: